Jennifer Connelly: 2010–present

 Dustin Lance Black's Virginia premiered on September 15, 2010, at the Toronto International Film Festival.
-Two years later, it was announced that it would receive a limited release in May 2012.
+Two years later, it received a limited release in May 2012.
 Connelly portrayed the title role of Virginia, a mentally unstable woman who has a 20-year affair with the local sheriff, whose daughter then starts a relationship with Virginia's son.
 Connelly prepared for the role by watching documentaries on schizophrenia; she also spent time at the New York State Psychiatric Institute and the New York University Cancer Center to understand the affections and obstacles of her character.
 During preparation, Black requested Connelly's advice to design the set of Virginia's house, as well as the selection of the apparel to create the character's style.
-Connelly said of the film, “It's very original, I think, and a very different independent film – it's very personal.”
+Connelly said of the film, "It's very original, I think, and a very different independent film – it's very personal."
 According to the critic from Cinema Blend, "Virginia is propped up by a strong central performance, with Connelly doing some of her best work in years".

 In 2011, Connelly starred in Ron Howard's comedy The Dilemma with Vince Vaughn.
-Although the Austin Chronicles review wrote "Vaughn nails it, and his nicely nuanced everyguy performance is aided by the always-excellent Connelly," the film opened to generally negative reviews.
+Although the Austin Chronicles review wrote "Vaughn nails it, and his nicely nuanced everyguy performance is aided by the always-excellent Connelly", the film opened to generally negative reviews.
 Variety magazine remarked, "Connelly, though a shade looser and more spontaneous than usual, seems stuck at an emotional remove from the action".
 Her next project, George Ratliff's Salvation Boulevard, premiered during the 2011 Sundance Film Festival.
 In the film, Connelly played Gwen, the wife of Carl Vanderveer (Greg Kinnear); the couple are members of the Church of the Third Millennium, led by pastor Dan (Pierce Brosnan).
-During the same year, Connelly recorded an audiobook version of Paul Bowles' The Sheltering Sky that was released in March 2012 as part of Audible.com’s The A-List Collection.
+During the same year, Connelly recorded an audiobook version of Paul Bowles' The Sheltering Sky that was released in March 2012 as part of Audible.com's The A-List Collection.